CarloRamponi/netsec-dns-lab/README.md

 To perform the **cache poisoning attack**:
 1. On the authoritative DNS device, set delay with: `tc qdisc add dev eth0 root netem delay 1500ms`
 2. Edit `./shared/cache-poisoning.cpp` with `vscode`: `code ./shared`
-3. On the attacker's device, compile your code: `g++ -o cache-poisoning /shared/cache-poisoning.cpp -tins`
+3. On the attacker's device, compile your code: `g++ -o cache-poisoning /shared/cache-poisoning.cpp -ltins`
 4. On the attacker's device run the script: `./cache-poisoning`
 5. On the victim's device, verify that foo.example.com resolves to IP 1.1.1.3 with `dig foo.example.com`
 6. If the attack didn't work, it might be because you have lost the race condition, goto `4.`